KleRkUS/algorithms/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.
 You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`

+1. Clean up the `build` folder in case of older builds.
-Builds the app for production to the `build` folder.\
+2. Builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+### `npm run lint`

+Checks if the code satisfies the ESLint requirements.
+This script can be also used with `:fix` postfix so errors and warnings will be fixed if it's possible.

+### `npm run prettify`

+Rewrites code with given `prettier` rules to increase code quality and uniformity.
+This script is always used before `git commit`.

+### `npm run prepare`

+Need to be used before first commit.
+Installs husky and set it's pre-commit git hook.

+### `npm run clean`

+Just clean up the `build` folder

 ### `npm run eject`